 Test Data Rules can be used to set up and test business logic for data generated by Domains within a Project or Project Version.
 Each Test Data Rule contains one or more Conditions and Actions, which are applied during data generation.

-- Test Data Rule Set - A group of Test Data Rules that can be downloaded and ran with a selected Scenario or Scenario Chain.
+- Test Data Rule Suite - A group of Test Data Rules that can be downloaded and ran with a selected Scenario or Scenario Chain.
+A given Project Version can have one or multiple Test Data Rule Suites.

 - Condition - A case that must be met for a specified action to take place during data generation.